Safotulafai: History

 In the early 1900s, during the time when the country was called German Samoa (1900 - 1914), this is also the place which saw the beginnings of the Mau, Samoa's independence movement.
 This initial resistance movement against German colonial rule was called the Mau a Pule.
 It was led by well known orator Lauaki Namulauulu Mamoe from Satotulafai.
 In 1909, Lauaki and other Mau a Pule supporters, including his younger brother who was also the holder of the 'Namulauulu' family chief title, bestowed by Namulauulu Lauaki at Falelatai, were trialed and exiled to Saipan by German Governor Wilhelm Solf.
 Some of the Mau a Pule died in exile.

 By the late 1920s, the Mau movement had gathered widespread national support under the New Zealand administration which followed from colonial rule by Germany.

-In 1962, the country became the first Pacific nation to gain political independence, under its former name Western Samoa which formally changed to Samoa in 1997.
+In 1962, the country became the first Pacific nation to gain political independence, under its former name Western Samoa which formally returned to its pre-occupation name Samoa in 1997.